 Spain v.
 Latin America

-On our CDs, the speakers all have a generic Latin American accent.
+In our audio course, the speakers all have a generic Latin American accent.
 On our website, we have speakers from both Spain and Latin America.

 Spanish is Pretty Consistent